bame1506/rootbeer1/README.md

+#About this Fork

+This fork adds several small bugfixes, quite some code comments, code reduction and also changes the code style of sighted files to something more similar to e.g. [imresh](https://github.com/ComputationalRadiationPhysics/imresh) i.e. braces on new line, 4 spaces instead of 2 indentation and alignment of similar and especially of boiler-plate code.

 #Rootbeer

 The Rootbeer GPU Compiler lets you use GPUs from within Java.
 It allows you to use almost anything from Java on the GPU: